ARM-software/arm-trusted-firmware/docs/porting-guide.md

 stage.
 In the ARM FVP port, each BL stage configures the MMU in its platform- specific architecture setup function, for example `blX_plat_arch_setup()`.

-Each platform must allocate a block of identity mapped secure memory with Device-nGnRE attributes aligned to page boundary (4K) for each BL stage.
-This memory is identified by the section name `tzfw_coherent_mem` so that its possible for the firmware to place variables in it using the following C code
+If the build option `USE_COHERENT_MEM` is enabled, each platform must allocate a block of identity mapped secure memory with Device-nGnRE attributes aligned to page boundary (4K) for each BL stage.
+This memory is identified by the section name `tzfw_coherent_mem` so that its possible for the firmware to place variables in it using the following C code directive:
-directive:

     __attribute__ ((section("tzfw_coherent_mem")))